 - Developed techniques to estimate the local enhancement of plasma collisionality along a virtual spacecraft time series, due to generation of non-thermal features in the particle VDs.

 - Comparatively analyzed the output of the simulations and the measurements from virtual and real spacecraft (from AIDAdb), in order to support the design and training phase of novel techniques of artificial intelligence (AI) for data analysis and interpretation (AIDApy), aiming at identifying regions of scientific interest, based on time series of fields and particle VDs.

 Maria Elena Innocenti (KU Leuven, Belgium and JPL)

-- Enhance an existing code for global magnetospheric simulations, OpenGGCM, with Data Assimilation techniques to improve its adherence to reality.
+- Enhanced an existing code for global magnetospheric simulations, OpenGGCM, with Data Assimilation techniques to improve its adherence to reality.

-- Produce DA-enhanced simulations of specific events selected in collaboration with WP8.
+- Produced DA-enhanced simulations of specific events selected in collaboration with WP8.

-- Feed simulation results into WP7 for inclusion into the Low Level and High Level Data Base, where they will be used for training of ML techniques and signature recognition.
+- Fed simulation results into WP7 for inclusion into the Low Level and High Level Data Base, where they were used for training of ML techniques and signature recognition.

 WP7: Space simulations vis-a-vis in-situ observations

 Francesco Califano (Physics Department University of Pisa, Italy) and Fouad Sahraoui (CNRS-Ecole Polytechnique, France)